seanmonstar/ServiceDroid/README.md

 * View map of all RVs
 * Sort RVs alphabetically, by last visited, or by distance
 * SMS (Text message) your stats
+* Start a timer and automatic insert when timer stopped.
 * Time start/stop __Widget__

 Copyright